google/osv.dev/docs/faq.md

 ## How does OSV.dev handle deleted records?

-When a record is deleted from an upstream source, OSV.dev handles them differently depending on where they're imported from:
+When a record is deleted from an upstream source, OSV.dev currently handles them differently, depending on where they're imported from:

 - GCS sources: OSV.dev marks deleted records as [`withdrawn`](https://ossf.github.io/osv-schema/#withdrawn-field).
 There is additionally a safety threshold in the case of feed availability issues: if more than 10% of records are about to be marked as `withdrawn`, OSV.dev aborts and does not proceed.
 - REST and Git sources: OSV.dev leaves the existing records valid but orphaned.
 This behaviour will be changed to match the GCS source.
 See <https://github.com/google/osv.dev/issues/2101> and <https://github.com/google/osv.dev/issues/2294>.